buhrmi/buhrmi/README.md

 ## Open Source

 Shitcoin Society wouldn't exist without open source, so of course we love to contribute back.
-Below you can find some of our open source efforts:
+Here you can find some of our open source projects that we're using to build our product:

 ### [Inertia X Æ A-Xii](https://github.com/buhrmi/inertiax)